 The MDU assisted the doctor to appeal that decision and was successful.
 Lord Justice Bean commented in the Court of Appeal ruling that while the GMC's discretion to appeal is a wide one, 'it is a discretion to be exercised with restraint where it involves a challenge to a finding of fact in the practitioner's favour.'

 Dr Caroline Fryar, MDU head of advisory services said:

 'This is an important judgement for our member and for all doctors involved in fitness to practise hearings.
 The ruling found that the original MPTS tribunal outcome - that our member was fit to practise - should have been given greater weight by the High Court, and by the GMC in its decision to appeal.

 'Doctors are profoundly affected by fitness to practise proceedings and, understandably, considerably relieved to learn the tribunal has made a finding in their favour.
 Most doctors don't understand they are still in peril of having this finding appealed and many think this is unfair.
 This case addressed an important point of principle, as well as vindicating our member and we are pleased the appeal was successful.'

-This guidance was correct at publication 17/09/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 17/09/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.